gabrieltsants/watson_llama/README.md

     <img src="./gitResources/img/large_icon.png" width="200" style="border-radius: 100px;"/>
   </a>
 </p>
-<p >I really like the idea of a terminal assistant in an offline way.
-Now using llama this is possible!
-WatsonLlama It is a python script that can help you with questions, commands in the terminal and summaries on Wikipedia.
+<p >WatsonLlama is a python script that can help you with questions, commands in the terminal and summaries on Wikipedia.
 You can use the default llama-7b model or use your preffered one.</p>
+<p><strong>This project is based on <a href="https://github.com/adammpkins/llama-terminal-completion">llama-terminal-completion
+</a> I recommend you take a look at it first, it's a great project!</strong></p>

 ## To do
 * Create a log for all actions (history true or false globally)
 * Interactive mode
 * Predict tokens mode
-* Installer in python
-* Personality mode (Installer or command?
-To decide)
+* Personality mode (Deciding whether it will be via parameter or one built into the assistant)
-* Maybe commands to change env configs
+* Maybe parameters to change some env configs